 Beatin' Aroun de Bush

-It was recorded in Hollywood and released via Novus Records label.
+It was recorded in Hollywood and released via the Novus Records label.

 Hope is a live album by South African jazz trumpeter Hugh Masekela.

-The collection was compiled and produced by Masekela's long-time colleague Stewart Levine.
+This 1994 compilation album is a jazz trumpeter from South Africa.
+The album was compiled and produced by Masekela's long-time colleague Stewart Levine.

 Notes of Life